Importance of protein during pregnancy

 Which Trimester requires more protein intake?

-As the studies of the American college of obstetrician and gynecologist following ounces of proteins, we should be taking during pregnancy(2).
+As the studies of the American College of Obstetricians and gynecologists following ounces of proteins, we should be taking during pregnancy(2).

 - First trimester: 5 ounces

 One ounce is equivalent to 1 egg or 1 tablespoon peanut butter or 28-gram lean meat or poultry.